Winning Customers

 Why Customer Intimacy?

-Customer intimacy is the largest source of your growth, sustainable competitive advantage, and profit.
+Customer intimacy is a high-potential source of growth, sustainable competitive advantage, and profits.
 Everyone in your organization should practice it.

 Customer-intimate companies bring an entirely fresh perspective.
 They discover unsuspected problems, detect unrealized potential, and create a dynamic synergy with customers.
 They often merge their operations with those of their customers.
 In the integration of their operations, suppliers become more than merely useful: They become indispensable.1